 I always loved to travel and had only done a few package holidays before I began my passion for extensive travel (and running away) with a year in Australia in 2001, when i was 21, visiting south east Asia along the way.
 I am eternally grateful for having gotten to see Thailand/Malaysia and Bali before too many tourists got there.
 Doing a full moon party with just the islanders and travelers there was pretty special.
 I spent an amazing year away and still have friends that live in the places I visited to this day.
 My love affair with travel goes on.

-I had been working for a government department who I had asked for a year sabbatical which had been refused so upon my return it was time to get working again so I came back and got myself a job as a credit controller in hotel in Liverpool.
+I had been working for a government department who I had asked for a year sabbatical which had been refused so upon my return it was time to get working again so I came back and got myself a job as a credit controller in hotel in Liverpool, which gave me the security I needed to get my first mortgage.

 As soon as I came back from my trip to Oz, I was just turned 23 and the housing market had boomed in the UK.
 I had £1000 and I decided to invest it, into my first property, which cost me £37k (The top of my mortgage budget on my 15K salary) Within 1 year my flat had tripled in price and within 3 years I had bought a further 2 apartments taking my property portfolio to 3.